 According to the American Cancer Society, lung cancer can be a silent killer because of its subtle and often overlooked symptoms.
+Signs of lung cancer could be mistaken with other diseases.
 Even if you don’t smoke, that fact doesn’t make you immune to lung cancer.
-This disease can occur to nearly anyone, so it’s critical to be aware of specific signs that could point to cancer development.
+This disease can occur to nearly anyone, so it’s critical to be aware of specific signs of lung cancer that could point to cancer development.
 Catching any cancer early on allows you to possibly recover and live a long life afterward.

 1. Bloody Cough